-The astonishing rise in equity fund costs since "Big Money in Boston" appeared-despite the truly flabbergasting leap in fund assets, not just on new speculative funds but on old conservative funds-is one more indication that the fund industry has veered from its roots as an investment profession, moving ever closer to being just another consumer products business.
+The astonishing rise in equity fund costs since 1950-despite the truly flabbergasting leap in fund assets, not just on new speculative funds but on old conservative funds-is one more indication that the fund industry has veered from its roots as an investment profession, moving ever closer to being just another consumer products business.
+Further disclosure of the total costs incurred by fund investors would be a much-needed first step in the long process of reversing this trend.